jboss-switchyard/quickstarts/transform-jaxb/Readme.md

 JBoss AS 7
 ----------
-1. Build the quickstart:

-        mvn clean install

-2. Start JBoss AS 7 in standalone mode:
+1. Start JBoss AS 7 in standalone mode:

         ${AS}/bin/standalone.sh

-3. Deploy the Quickstart :
+2. Build and deploy the Quickstart :

-        mvn jboss-as:deploy
+        mvn install -Pdeploy

-4. Submit a request with your preferred SOAP client - src/test/resources/xml contains sample requests and the responses that you should see Alternatively use the simple bundled SOAP client and the sample request XML e.g.
+3. Submit a request with your preferred SOAP client - src/test/resources/xml contains sample requests and the responses that you should see Alternatively use the simple bundled SOAP client and the sample request XML e.g.